Victoria Bridge, Malaysia

 Victoria Bridge is a single track railway truss bridge located in Karai, Kuala Kangsar District, Perak, Malaysia.
 It is one of the oldest railway bridges in the country, although it is no longer in use and has been converted into a tourist attraction.

 Etymology

-Victoria Bridge was named after Queen Victoria, who ruled the United Kingdom from 1837-1901.
+Victoria Bridge was named after Queen Victoria, who ruled the United Kingdom from 1837 to 1901.

 History

 Victoria Bridge was constructed between December 1897 and March 1900 by the Perak Government Railway as a crossing over the Perak River to serve the local tin mining industry.
 It cost $300,000 and was considered the largest railway project even carried out in Malaya at the time.
 The bridge was officially opened by the late Almarhum DYMM Sultan Idris Murshidul Adzam Shah I, the Sultan of Perak at that time, in a ceremony also attended by Sir Frank Swettenham, the first resident general of the Federated Malay States.

 Spanning the Perak River, the bridge was linked to a railway line to Sungai Siput and Kuala Kangsar and served to transport natural resources from Perai in the north to Singapore in the south for export.

 During the Japanese occupation of Malaya in 1941, the British army attempted to impede the Japanese invasion southward by partly destroying the bridge.
 It was repaired after the end of the war.
 Barracks and additional security features were added during the period of Malayan Emergency.

 Starting in 1992, Victoria Bridge was managed by Railway Assets Corporation.
 The Railway Assets Corporation (RAC) is a federal statutory body under the Ministry of Transport.
 It was established under the Railways Act 1991 (Act 463) through Government Gazette No.16 Volume 36 on July 30, 1992.

 The Victoria Bridge remained in use until 2002, when a wider concrete girder bridge built parallel to the old bridge was completed to take over the role of handling rail traffic.
 The new bridge is significantly wider, with room to support a second track, but in its early life it was only required to handle a single track until double tracking and electrification was conducted between the Ipoh-Padang Besar line during the late-2000s and early-2010s.